Seatis/my-teaching-materials/team-project/hardware/Robotcar/README.md

 ## Description

-Create a self-driving modellcar.
+Create a self-driving car, with a bunch of sensors and tune the car to get better and better.
+The main board will be a STM32F746G-DISCO, the secondary sensor and communication board a B-L475E-IOT01A.
 One teams work on this project.

 The main goals are to:
 - Follow a track (line)
 - Implement proper motor control
 - Get familiar with Matlab
-- Log data
+- Log data and do telemetry

 ## Main features